ScotRail passengers enjoy third month of improved punctuality

-The ScotRail Alliance's poor punctuality today showed signs of finally being turned around with a third month of improvement and the best punctuality since September.
+The ScotRail Alliance's poor punctuality has shown signs of finally being turned around with a third month of improvement and the best punctuality since September.

 However, it is still slightly worse than a year ago and underlying performance by the partnership with track body Network Rail has yet to return to an upward trajectory.